-To access Grammarly’s suggestions, open an existing Google document or create a new one and click the Grammarly button in the lower right corner of the browser window.
+To access Grammarly’s suggestions in Google Docs, create or open a Google document and click the Grammarly button in the lower-right corner of the browser window.
+This will open the Grammarly sidebar.

-If you’d like to accept a suggestion, simply click on it.
+If you’d like to accept a suggestion, simply select the suggestion card within the sidebar and click on the proposed changes.

 If you’d like to ignore a suggestion, click the trash can icon to dismiss it.